Aditya7848/probable-fortnight-prisma-prac/README.md

       The seed command has been executed.

-6. please for generate use a different path
+6. please for generate use a different path like the following
    ```
    generator client {
       provider = "prisma-client"